 Rush scored one, Rush scored two

-1983 - Ian Rush scored five goals, becoming the third of five reds to do so in one game, as we thumped fourth-placed Luton Town 6-0 at home in the League, with his hat-trick completed by the 36th minute.
-This was particularly impressive considering that he had to take pain-killers before the game for a niggling groin injury and had only been passed fit two hours before the game.
+1983 - Ian Rush scored five goals, becoming the third of five reds to do so in one game, as we thumped fourth-placed Luton Town 6-0 at home in the League, with his hat-trick completed by the 36th minute and his last being his fiftieth in the League for us.
+This was particularly impressive considering that he had to take painkillers before the game for a niggling groin injury and had only been passed fit two hours before the game.
 Kenny Dalglish netted the other goal, his 99th in the League for the reds.
 Amazingly, Tony Woodcock grabbed five goals for Arsenal on the same day, in their 6-2 victory at Aston Villa.

 He’s red, he’s white